alsarmie/3D-MAV-Path-Planner/README.md

 [algorithms](https://arxiv.org/pdf/1703.08944.pdf) employed is shown below for reference.
 The main goals of the `path_planner` package:

-1. Provide lightweight template class definitions of RRT*, B-RRT*, IB-RRT*, Parallel IB-RRT * in header files.
+1. Provide template class definitions of RRT*, B-RRT*, IB-RRT*, Parallel IB-RRT * in header files.
 2. Provide a simple ROS path planner that can be used with MAV in 3D environments with real-time constraints.

 The RRT * algorithm pseudocode: